 SOURCE: Homes by Vanderbuilt

 Homes by Vanderbuilt constructs prefabricated modular and double wide homes.
 In doing so, the company provides the opportunity of homeownership to Americans living in North Carolina, southern Virginia, and the northern region of South Carolina.
 Homes by Vanderbuilt provide living spaces that are built one section at a time and monitored closely by the quality control department.
 Once the modules are complete, they are transported to the property of the homeowner.
-Homes by Vanderbuilt are proud to provide an avenue to homeownership to its customers.
+Homes by Vanderbuilt is proud to provide an avenue to homeownership to its customers.